-Professional billiards balls are extremely durable.
+Professional billiard balls are extremely durable.
 In fact, hopping one off the table onto a concrete floor will inflict no damage.
 This is great because the smallest dent could affect the playability of the ball—how it rolls and ricochets.

 Nevertheless, balls sometimes need replacing after considerable use.
 This is more common among sets made from polyester and acrylic.
 Aramith balls, manufactured from phenolic resin, are said to last five times longer than other balls.

-Interestingly, cheaper balls threaten the longevity of the billiards cloth.
+Interestingly, cheaper balls threaten the longevity of the billiard cloth.
 Balls resistant to scratches are smoother, causing less friction and wear along the path it rolls.
 This is another advantage Aramith balls provide—stronger surfaces.